sf-wdi-24/ng-instagram/readme.md

   });
   ```

-8. At this point, you should fire up your server with `nodemon` (you'll also want to have `mongod` running in another tab) and check that it doesn't crash.
-Also open up `localhost:3000` in the browser and make sure your Angular app is still working.
+8. At this point, you should fire up your server with `nodemon` (you'll also want to have `mongod` running in another tab), and check that it doesn't crash.
+Also open up `localhost:3000` in the browser, and make sure your Angular app is still working.
 You should be able to search photos from Instagram, click the "favorite" link on a photo and see a `console.log`, and navigate to the "Favorites" view.

 9. Once everything is connected, your next goal is to set up API routes for photos.
 You'll want a route to save a new photo to the database and a route to get all the photos from the database.
 First, make a models folder and a `Photo` model: